Zanzibar is one of my favourite places in the world.

 Zanzibar isn’t known as a surfing destination and you won’t find many surfers there, but there are a few spots around the island!
 The only downside is that conditions aren’t always ideal, so timing is everything.
 There’s two surf schools I know of, Aquaholics and Surf Zanzibar.
 They’ll take you to the best places, at the best time.
 The season generally follows the same dates as the kite surfing season.

-TOP TIP: The best places to stay for surfing are along the south east coast – Paje, Bwejuu, Jambiani and Dongwe.
+MY TIP: The best places to stay for surfing are along the southeast coast – Paje, Bwejuu, Jambiani and Dongwe.

 30. SUP Through the Mangroves